Intevation/intelmq-mailgen/README.md

 Column Names
 ------------

 It is possible to define Names for the CSV-Columns in code.
 This can be achieved by altering the appropriate formatter.
-For instance `mail_format_botnet_drone_as_csv` calls `mail_format_as_csv`
-as with a `dict` as last parameter.
-This dict contains a mapping of the column-ids to column names.
+For instance `mail_format_botnet_drone_as_csv` calls `mail_format_as_csv` as with a list of pairs as the last parameter, one pair for each column.
+Each pair consists of the IntelMQ-internal identifier and the column title.